From dense to sparse design: Optimal rates under the supremum norm for estimating the mean function in functional data

 \section{Abstract}

-In the setting of functional data analysis, we derive optimal rates of convergence in the supremum norm for estimating the Hölder-smooth mean function of a stochastic processes which is repeatedly and discretely observed at fixed, multivariate, synchronous design points and with additional errors.
-Similarly to the rates in $L_2$ obtained in \citet{cai2011optimal}, for sparse design a discretization term dominates, while in the dense case the $\sqrt n$ rate can be achieved as if the $n$ processes were continuously observed without errors.
-However, our analysis differs in several respects from \citet{cai2011optimal}.
-First, we do not assume that the paths of the processes are as smooth as the mean, but still obtain the $\sqrt n$ rate of convergence without additional logarithmic factors in the dense setting.
-Second, we show that in the supremum norm, there is an intermediate regime between the sparse and dense cases dominated by the contribution of the observation errors.
-Third, and in contrast to the analysis in $L_2$, interpolation estimators turn out to be sub-optimal in $L_\infty$ in the dense setting, which explains their poor empirical performance.
-We also obtain a central limit theorem in the supremum norm and discuss the selection of the bandwidth.
-Simulations and real data applications illustrate the results.
+We derive optimal rates of convergence in the supremum norm for estimating the Hölder-smooth mean function of a stochastic process which is repeatedly and discretely observed with additional errors at fixed, multivariate, synchronous design points, the typical scenario for machine recorded functional data.
+Similarly to the optimal rates in $L_2$ obtained in \citet{cai2011optimal}, for sparse design a discretization term dominates, while in the dense case the parametric $\sqrt n$ rate can be achieved as if the $n$ processes were continuously observed without errors.
+The supremum norm is of practical interest since it corresponds to the visualization of the estimation error, and forms the basis for the construction uniform confidence bands.
+We show that in contrast to the analysis in $L_2$, there is an intermediate regime between the sparse and dense cases dominated by the contribution of the observation errors.
+Furthermore, under the supremum norm interpolation estimators which suffice in $L_2$ turn out to be sub-optimal in the dense setting, which helps to explain their poor empirical performance.
+In contrast to previous contributions involving the supremum norm, we discuss optimality even in the multivariate setting, and for dense design obtain the $\sqrt n$ rate of convergence without additional logarithmic factors.
+We also obtain a central limit theorem in the supremum norm, and provide simulations and real data applications to illustrate our results.